 If you are a transit passenger with a connecting flight out of Australia with a signed exemption, the police will allow you to leave the hotel to return to the airport to catch your connecting flight.

-No. There are currently no quarantine trials for vaccinated Australians returning to Australia.
+No. There are currently no home quarantine programs for unvaccinated Australians returning to NSW.

-Most exemptions are only granted under exceptional circumstances for medical, health or compassionate grounds, or the person is transiting out of NSW to an international destination.
+Exemptions are only granted under exceptional circumstances for medical, health or compassionate grounds, or if the person is transiting out of NSW to an international destination.